delmic/odemis/doc/develop/acq.rst

   Abstract class for all specialized streams which are actually a combination of multiple streams acquired simultaneously.
-The main difference from a normal stream is the init arguments are Streams, and .raw is composed of all the .raw from the sub-streams.
+The main difference from a normal stream is the init arguments are Streams, and .raw is composed of all the .raw from the sub-streams. # TODO: explain raw : not explained before here

   - SEMCCDMDStream:
     Abstract class for multiple detector Stream made of SEM + CCD.